An uncorrelated asset class that can provide high returns

 The discount rate applied to life settlement cashflows are significantly higher than the discount rates applied to high yield corporate debt or high quality corporate debt.

-The higher spread means there is an opportunity to realize greater risk-adjusted returns than current bond yields if investment groups have the right actuarial and insurance expertise.
+A spread between the life settlements discount rate and the current rates of debt means there is an opportunity to realize greater risk-adjusted returns than current bond yields if investment groups have the right actuarial and insurance experience.

 The discount rate applied to life settlement cashflows are currently in the 13-16% range.